jperez3/taccoform-blog/hugo/content/posts/TFM_P5.md

 ### What is a NAT?

 A NAT is a device which allows servers on your private networks to reach the Internet.
 Without an NAT, your servers can't interact with outside services and run updates.
 This is like having a taco truck without windows and trying to take orders.
-Yes you can work around this obsticle, but it's not an efficient way to work.
+Yes you can work around this obstacle, but it's not an efficient way to work.

 For a deeper dive into VPC components, check out J Cole Morrison's [AWS VPC Core Concepts](https://start.jcolemorrison.com/aws-vpc-core-concepts-analogy-guide/)